magic-wormhole/magic-wormhole/docs/dilation-protocol.rst

 ``can-dilate``, whose value is a list of strings.
 Any version present in both side’s lists is eligible for use.

-Versions shall be named after wizard or mage characters from the `Earthsea
+Official versions shall be named after wizard or mage characters from the `Earthsea
 <https://en.wikipedia.org/wiki/List_of_characters_in_Earthsea>`_
 series by Ursula le Guin.
-The current list of valid versions is:
+The current list of valid, supported versions is:

 - ``"ged"``: the first version